 I am an applied mathematician currently living in Toulouse, France.
-I enjoy mathematics and optimisation, and applying these tools to problems in ecology and environmental management.
+I am interested in how to make good decisions under uncertainty, and how much information is needed to make good decisions.
+In my life as a research scientist, I applied my skills in mathematics to solve decision problems in ecology and environmental management.
 My early research focused on dynamic decision processes under uncertainty and the value of information.
-More recently I have been looking at resource allocation problems; in particular, the allocation of ecological survey effort over space and time.
+Later, I also worked on resource allocation problems; in particular, the allocation of ecological survey effort over space and time.

 - Optimising ecological survey effort over space and time